 Please use the left hand navigation for detailed information on the neighbourhood plans which are moving forward within Lichfield District.

-The referendum for the Fradley neighbourhood plan will take place on 31 January 2019.
+The referendum for the Fradley neighbourhood plan took place on 31 January 2019 and local residents voted in favour of the neighbourhood plan - view the results of the refernedum.

 There are currently no ongoing consultations on neighbourhood plans.